-We also measured changes in reporting, coyote boldness, and human concern across years, months, and time of day, as well as across the coyote breeding, pup rearing and dispersal seasons.
+To support temporal analyses, we measured changes in reporting, coyote boldness, and human concern across years, months, and time of day, as well as across the coyote breeding, pup rearing and dispersal seasons.
 We manually categorized time of day into either day (after sunrise and before sunset) or night (before sunrise or after sunset).
-Sunrise and sunset times were specific to Edmonton and were adjusted for intra-annual variation.
+Sunrise and sunset times were specific to Edmonton and were adjusted for seasonal variation.
 Biologically defined seasons were classified based on the month in which the report was submitted (Morey et al. 2007): breeding (January 1 – April 30), pup rearing (May 1 – August 31), or dispersal (September 1 – December 31).

 Statistical methods

-We first assessed spatial, temporal and contextual patterns in report submissions.
+We began by categorizing our spatial, temporal and contextual patterns in report submissions.
 For land cover types, we estimated the expected number of reports based on the total proportion of that land cover type within the study area.
-We then applied Pearson’s chi square test to test whether reports occurred more or less frequently than expected in each land cover type.
+We then applied Pearson’s chi square test to determine whether reports occurred more or less frequently than expected in each land cover type.
 To assess how reporting varied over time, we summarized the number of reports in each of the biological coyote seasons for each year from 2012 to 2021, the percentage of reports during each month, and the number of reports from day and nighttime.
 For each contextual variable we determined the number of reports assigned to each variable category.

 To identify the best spatial and temporal predictors of coyote boldness and human concern, we used ordered logistic regression with the clm function in the R package ordinal (Christensen 2019).
-Time of day and contextual variables were strongly correlated with each other (Table 1 in Appendix 3), as we might expect (e.g., more dogs are outside during the day), so we excluded these variables from our models and examined them separately (see below).
-We first used a pseudo-optimized multiple scale approach (Mcgarigal et al. 2016) to select which of the five measurement scales for each land cover variable and building density was the best-fit scale for a multivariate model.
-In brief, this approach involved conducting univariate models for each variable and then retaining the scale with the lowest Akaike’s information criterion value (AIC; Burnham and Anderson 2004; Table 2 in Appendix 3).
+Time of day and contextual variables were strongly correlated with each other (Table 1 in Appendix 3), so we excluded these variables from our models and examined them separately (see below).
+To identify the best scale for our spatial variables, we used univariate models with the five buffer areas and information criteria to identify the best-fitting (AIC; Burnham and Anderson 2004; Table 2 in Appendix 3) We used a pseudo-optimized multiple scale approach (Mcgarigal et al. 2016) to select the best-fitting of the five measurement scales for each land cover variable by conducting univariate models and retaining the scale with the lowest Akaike’s information criterion value (AIC; Burnham and Anderson 2004; Table 2 in Appendix 3).
 The optimal scale for each variable was identified separately for coyote boldness and human concern.
 If a variable’s best-fit scale did not improve on the AIC of the null model, we excluded that variable from further analyses.
 We then assessed correlations between the remaining variables using Spearman’s rank correlation coefficient (Table 3 and 4 in Appendix 3), and for any pairs of variables where r > 0.6, we removed the variable that produced a higher AIC value in univariate models.
-All numerical variables were mean centered and scaled.
+All numerical variables were mean centered and scaled with an SD of 1.